landjam/RobloxJS/Js/Pages/Inventory-setup.md

        font-style: italic;
    }
    ```
 3. Acquire the trade window `HTML` (I can't provide it here due to legal reasons, but you should be able to find it if you ask around enough.
+You can also find it on https://codepen.io/ for now by searching "tradewindow".
+I cannot guarantee this will last.
 I can send it to you if you message me on Discord.)
 4. Add references to the `CSS` and `JS` files in the `<head>` of your `tradewindow` file.
    ```html
    <link rel="stylesheet" href="/CSS/Pages/Trade/Trade.css">